Lisa Smirnova: Biography

-Smirnova's dedication to new music has led her to play world and national premieres of works by such meaningful contemporary composers as Giya Kanchell, Friedrich Gulda, Rodion Schtschedrin, Valentin Silvestrov, Wolfgang Rihm, Maxim Seloujanov and Minas Borboudakis.

 Smirnova, together with Andres Mustonen, founded in the New Classic Ensemble of Vienna in 2007, of which musicians Benjamin Ziervogel (violin), Werner Neugebauer (violin), Firmian Lermer (viola), Detlef Mielke (cello) and Herwig Neugebauer (bass) are members.
 Solos and performances of baroque and classical works make up the focus of this repertoire.
 Nevertheless, she additionally took up the position of Artistic Director of the Nagasaki-Ojika Music Festival in Japan from 2007 to 2012.

 In addition to giving concerts, Smirnova is committed to music appreciation and to supporting the next generation of musicians.
 Between 2002 and 2015 she held master classes on a yearly basis in Germany, Austria, and Japan.
 In addition, she was given a teaching position in 2007 from the University Mozarteum in Salzburg when she was assistant to the class of professor Karl-Heinz Kaemmerling.
 She also taught students at the Leopold Mozart Institute for the Gifted until 2009.
 From 2010 to 2015 she was the Artistic Director of Razumovsky Music Academy of Vienna, which she founded and which supports the development of gifted children and young people.
 In 2016 she accepted an offer from the Robert Schumann Music School in Düsseldorf where she is a professor of piano performance and Managing Director of the Learning Center Schumann Junior.

 Smirnova's forte lies in baroque and Viennese classical works.
 Additionally, she holds great interest for innovative, interdisciplinary projects, and for unconventional concert forms.